Guide

 Setup:

-· Sign up at vibedrift.ai/login (free, no card)
+·Sign up at vibedrift.ai/login (free, no card)

-· Go to Dashboard → Settings → copy your API Token
+·Go to Dashboard → Settings → copy your API Token

-· Add it as VIBEDRIFT_TOKEN in your repo's GitHub Secrets (Settings → Secrets)
+·Add it as VIBEDRIFT_TOKEN in your repo's GitHub Secrets (Settings → Secrets)

-· Add the workflow file above — done
+·Add the workflow file above, done

 What you get on every PR: a comment showing the score delta (↑ or ↓ vs main), new drifts introduced, consequence lines, and a link to the full report on your dashboard.

 Deep scan on release branches: add deep: ${{ github.base_ref == 'main' }} to run AI analysis only on PRs targeting main.
-Free scans are unlimited; deep scans use your monthly budget.
+Free scans are unlimited; deep scans draw from your monthly budget (Free 1, Pro 12).
+Gating deep to release branches keeps you from exhausting it on routine PRs, and if you do run out, a one-time top-up (5 scans for $10) refills the shared pool.

 Monorepo: set path: packages/api to scan a subdirectory.

 Any CI pipeline (not just GitHub): The GitHub Action is a convenience wrapper.
-The CLI works in any CI system — just run npx @vibedrift/cli . --json --fail-on-score 70 with VIBEDRIFT_TOKEN set as an environment variable.
+The CLI works in any CI system, just run npx @vibedrift/cli . --json --fail-on-score 70 with VIBEDRIFT_TOKEN set as an environment variable.

 # GitLab CI